YOUR RIGHT to receive an education AND benefit FROM our NATION’S educational institutions IS FUNDAMENTAL – PROTECT AND DEFEND THAT RIGHT.

 - IEPs, Due Process Hearings, and Special Education

 Simopoulos Law focuses a significant part of its practice on education law in order to help students, who represent the future of this country.
-If you think you may be experiencing unlawful conduct by another at school, a college, or a university, and it is affecting your ability to receive your education, then please contact us right away for a consultation.
+Being a Virginia education lawyer is our passion and it shows in our representation, as we have successfully helped many students in their most difficult times.
+If you think for any reason you may be experiencing unlawful conduct by another at school, a college, or a university, and it is affecting your ability or the ability of somebody you love to receive an education, then please contact us right away for a consultation.